edgriebel/edgriebel.github.io/_drafts/2017-03-10-translated-job-description-999.md

 work environment is fast paced = your workload will be Sisyphean and your priorities will change weekly/daily

-and energetic = you’ll be working in an open plan office with peers that always put in 60-80 hour weeks because they’re in their early 20’s
+and energetic = you’ll be working in an open plan office with peers that always put in 60-80 hour weeks because they haven't learned the power of "no"

-you’ll be working on exciting projects = you’ll be working on multiple high-vis/high-pressure SCRUM teams simultaneously
+you’ll be working on exciting projects = you’ll be working on multiple high-vis/high-pressure Agile teams simultaneously

-cutting-edge technologies = our tech stack is totally cutting edge, just like C++ is, bruh!
+cutting-edge technologies = our tech stack evolves on a quarterly if not monthly basis, which compensates for working in C++